 Want to understand what the customer is most concerned about?
 Listen more.

 “It’s easy to jump to conclusions, but we shouldn’t,” explains Chavez.
 “We guide our agents to hold off on providing solutions until hearing everything the customer has said,” Chavez says.

-You may assume the first thing the customer says is the only problem , but it may not be the issue that’s concerning him most.
+You may assume the first thing the customer says is the only problem, but it may not be the issue that’s concerning them the most.

 2. Apologize, and then take action.

-Repeat his concerns and then take action on the issue that is concerning the customer .
+Repeat their concerns and then take action on the issue of concern to the customer.
 Give the customer as much information so they know your ecommerce brand is actively resolving the issue.